-With the release of Windows 8.1, Microsoft is offering a lot of new things and has removed some useful things from Windows.
-One of the important things some may miss is Windows Experience Index.
-For those unfamiliar with Windows Experience Index, it’s a benchmark tool from Microsoft that determines the performance of your computer.
-It analyzes your Processor calculations per second, Memory operations per second – Graphics by determining the Desktop performance of Windows Aero, and so on for Windows 11/10.
+One of the things some Windows 11/10 users may miss is Windows Experience Index.
+For those unfamiliar with the Windows Experience Index, it’s a Microsoft benchmark tool that measures your computer’s performance.
+It analyzes your Processor calculations per second, Memory operations per second and Graphics by determining the Desktop performance of Windows Aero and so on for Windows 11/10.

 Microsoft first introduced this in Windows Vista.
 Microsoft removed the Experience Index from Windows RT but kept it on the original release of Windows 8 in October of 2012

-I think it’s a bad move from Microsoft that they decided to kill this feature.
+I think it’s a bad move by Microsoft to kill this feature.
 It was a nice way to benchmark a PC without any additional tools.
-Well, at least the geeks used to look at this score and compare the performance, but when it comes to average home users, they couldn’t care less about this feature.
+Well, at least geeks used to look at this score to compare performance, but for average home users, they couldn’t care less about this feature.
 Most of them didn’t even know that there was such a feature on Windows 7 or 8.

-Because of WEI, I knew if I needed a Hard driver with better RPM or even an SSD on my laptop.
-But I guess Microsoft decided to kill this feature because it was less popular among the users.
+Because of WEI, I knew whether I needed a hard drive with higher RPM or even an SSD on my laptop.
+But I guess Microsoft decided to kill this feature because it was less popular among users.
 Let’s face it; geeks are a rare breed compared to the average home or business user, who doesn’t care about these small changes.

-There are speculations that Windows 8 removed this feature because Windows Store might do this job for them.
-Just like Google Play Store, which will not let you install a game that is not compatible.
-So I guess today if you want to check if a game is compatible with your PC, you could visit the Can You Run It website.
+There is speculation that Windows 8 removed this feature because the Microsoft Store might do the job for them.
+Just like the Google Play Store, which will not let you install an incompatible game.
+So I guess today, if you want to check if a game is compatible with your PC, you could visit the Can You Run It website.

 This website will benchmark your PC and list the games that work with it.
 It looks at your computer’s hardware and system software to determine whether or not your current system can run a game.
 Recommendations are made on updating or upgrading each component that does not meet the listed requirements.
 This patent-pending technology is called “Instant Expert Analysis, ” and the System Requirements Lab provides it.